-S10-14

-Number of low income households by amount of income payed in rent at week of 30 June

-Descriptions:

-Counts of households in the bottom two quintiles of gross equivalised income of households in their area, which fall into each of four categories relating to the proportion of their gross (non-equivalised) income that is spent on rent.
+S10-14 Number of low income households by amount of income payed in rent at week of 30 June Descriptions: Counts of households in the bottom two quintiles of equivalised gross income of households in their area, which fall into each of four categories relating to the proportion of their gross (non-equivalised) income that is spent on rent.
 As location, income and rent details are all needed to determine low income status, households with any of these data missing are excluded from this count.
 For details about the definition of low income households, please see appendix 6.

-S10-S13: by amount of income payed in rent

-- S10 20% or less

-- S11 more than 20% but not more than 25%

-- S12 more than 25% but not more than 30%

-- S13 in rental stress (paying more than 30% of income in rent)

-- S14 total (location, income and rent details known)

-S14r: by remoteness

-- r0 major city

-- r1 inner regional

-- r2 outer regional

-- r3 remote

-- r4 very remote

-total is S14, as households with location details unknown are already excluded

-S14i1: Indigenous households

-Non-ongoing households: Households not currently tenants but who tenanted public rental housing/SOMIH at any time during the financial year ending 30 June.
+Subsetting: S10-S13: by amount of income payed in rent S10 20% or less S11 more than 20% but not more than 25% S12 more than 25% but not more than 30% S13 in rental stress (paying more than 30% of income in rent) S14 total (location, income and rent details known) S14r: by remoteness r0 major city r1 inner regional r2 outer regional r3 remote r4 very remote total is S14, as households with location details unknown are already excluded S14i1: Indigenous households Exclude: Non-ongoing households: Households not currently tenants but who tenanted public rental housing/SOMIH at any time during the financial year ending 30 June.
 Missing data: Households for which location, income or rent details are not known.

-- ASGS remoteness structure

-- · gross equivalised income

-- · gross income-household

-- low income status

-- · rental stress

-- gross income-person

-- · Indigenous household

-- · rent charged

-- · rent paid

-Included in the calculation of P13(a)-P13(d)

-S10 + S11 + S12 + S13 = S14

-Note:

-Multiple tenant households (e.g. more than one tenancy agreement) are considered different households and should be calculated separately.
+References: Refer to the Glossary (Appendix 7.2) for: ASGS remoteness structure equivalised gross income gross income-household low income status rental stress Refer to METeOR for: gross income-person (METeOR reference 595887) Indigenous household (METeOR reference 607888) rent charged (METeOR reference 607894) rent paid (METeOR reference 608512) Relation: Included in the calculation of P13(a)-P13(d) S10 + S11 + S12 + S13 = S14 Note: Multiple tenant households (e.g. more than one tenancy agreement) are considered different households and should be calculated separately.
 To determine low income status, if gross income is not available, assessable income is to be used as the proxy.

-Amounts of up to but excluding 0.5% above the cut-off for a category are to be included in that category.
-For example, if (rent charged/income) x 100 = 20.49 then the household is counted in the 'paying 20% or less' category.
-If (rent charged/income) x 100 = 20.5 then the household is counted in the 'more than 20% but not more than the 25%' category.

-25%' category.
+Commonwealth Rent Assistance (CRA) is excluded from household income and rent charged when calculating households in rental stress.
+Counting units: Households

-S16 Number of households occupying under-utilised dwellings at 30 June Description: Count of households that tenant a dwelling with two or more bedrooms that are additional to requirements.
+S16 Number of households occupying under-utilised dwellings at 30 June

+Description: Count of households that tenant a dwelling with two or more bedrooms that are additional to requirements.
 Bedroom requirements are based on the Canadian National Occupancy Standard (CNOS), which takes into consideration the number of people in a household, as well as their age, sex and whether they have a partner in the household.
 This is then subtracted from the number of rooms available in the dwelling they inhabit.
 A dwelling with two or more spare bedrooms is considered to be under-utilised.
 For more details please see Appendix 5.

 Exclude: Non-ongoing households: Households not currently tenants but who tenanted public rental housing/SOMIH at any time during the financial year ending 30 June.

 Missing data: Households for which bedroom requirements are unknown.
-Bedroom requirements are unknown if a member of the household's age, sex or relationship status (according to the single-couple code) is unknown and the bedroom requirement of that member is not apparent from the composition of the hosuehold, or if dwelling's number of bedrooms is unknown.
-References: Refer to the Glossary (Appendix 7.2) for: bedroom requirements single-couple code under-utilisation Canadian National Occupancy Standard (CNOS) Refer to METeOR for: number of bedrooms Relations: Included in the calculation of P14
+Bedroom requirements are unknown if a member of the household's age, sex or relationship status (according to the single-couple code) is unknown and the bedroom requirement of that member is not apparent from the composition of the household, or if dwelling's number of bedrooms is unknown.

+References: Refer to the Glossary (Appendix 7.2) for:

+bedroom requirements

+single-couple code

+under-utilisation

+Canadian National Occupancy Standard (CNOS)

+Refer to METeOR for:

+number of bedrooms (METeOR reference 608497)

+Relations: Included in the calculation of P14

+Counting units: Households